erubinof/GEOG418-Assignment-3/README.md

 French_noNA$P<- lisa.testFrench [,5]
 ```

-***Now going back to our basic mapping template we can visualize some of these results to understand what this test is doing.
+Once the values have all been calculated, we can map the results to visualize our Local Moran's I results.

 ```{r MappingLocalMoransI, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap="Lethbridge census dissemination areas showing LISA z-scores for median total income (left) and percentage of respondants with knowledge of french (right)."}
 #Map LISA z-scores for Income